-- 1. Remove headlamp door. - 2.
-Unhook the spring from retainer ring, then remove sealed beam unit and retainer ring, being careful not to disturb the two beam adjusting screws. - 3.
-Separate the sealed beam unit from the wiring connector. - 4.
-Spring the retainer ring slightly where marked "TOP" to remove mounting ring and sealed beam unit. - 5.
+- 1. Remove headlamp door by loosening four captive screws. - 2.
+Unhook the spring from retaining ring, then remove sealed beam unit and retaining ring assembly, being careful not to disturb the two beam adjusting screws. - 3.
+Pull the wiring connector from the sealed beam unit. - 4.
+Remove two screws fastening retaining ring to mounting ring.
+Remove retaining ring and sealed beam unit. - 5.
 Install new sealed beam unit by reversing removal procedure.
 Position lens with the "1" or "2" up.
 The reflector has three lugs which fit into notches in the headlamp mounting ring.

 CAUTION: Make sure that sealed beam unit is marked "1" for an inboard unit or "2" for an outboard unit.